awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 + Upgraded TensorFlow to version 2\.4\.1
 + Upgraded Zeppelin to version 0\.9\.0

-**Changes, Enhancements, and Resolved Issues**
+**Changes, enhancements, and resolved issues**
 + Upgraded component versions\.
 + For a list of component versions, see [About Amazon EMR Releases](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-components.html) in this guide\.

-**New Features**
+**New features**
 + Amazon EMR\-5\.33 supports new Amazon EC2 instance types: c5a, c5ad, c6gn, c6gd, m6gd, d3, d3en, m5zn, r5b, r6gd\.
 See [Supported Instance Types](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-supported-instance-types.html)\.

-**Known Issues**
+**Known issues**
-+ **Lower "Max open files" limit on older AL2\.** Amazon EMR releases: emr\-5\.30\.x, emr\-5\.31\.0, emr\-5\.32\.0, emr\-6\.0\.0, emr\-6\.1\.0, and emr\-6\.2\.0 are based on older versions ofAmazon Linux 2 \(AL2\), which have a lower ulimit setting for “Max open files” when EMR clusters are created with the default AMI\.
++ **Lower "Max open files" limit on older AL2\.** Amazon EMR releases: emr\-5\.30\.x, emr\-5\.31\.0, emr\-5\.32\.0, emr\-6\.0\.0, emr\-6\.1\.0, and emr\-6\.2\.0 are based on older versions ofAmazon Linux 2 \(AL2\), which have a lower ulimit setting for "Max open files" when EMR clusters are created with the default AMI\.
 The lower open file limit causes a "Too many open files" error when submitting Spark job\.
 In the impacted EMR releases, the Amazon EMR default AMI has a default ulimit setting of 4096 for "Max open files," which is lower than the 65536 file limit in the latestAmazon Linux 2 AMI\.
 The lower ulimit setting for "Max open files" causes Spark job failure when the Spark driver and executor try to open more than 4096 files\.
 To fix the issue, Amazon EMR has a bootstrap action \(BA\) script that adjusts the ulimit setting at cluster creation\.
 Amazon EMR releases 6\.3\.0 and 5\.33\.0 will include a permanent fix with a higher "Max open files" setting\.

   The following workaround for this issue lets you to explicitly set the instance\-controller ulimit to a maximum of 65536 files\.